-Virtual Disks, aka persistent data, are SSD storage disks used to store data that is not part of your build, which you need to keep between restarts or new builds of your application.
-Every app gets 5GB free disk space usable as virtual disks.
+Virtual Disks, aka persistent data, are NVMe (high IOPS) storage disks used to store data that is not part of your build and that you need to keep between restarts or new builds of your application.
+Every app gets 10GB of free disk space.

 Note that all data inside a container gets wiped out each time your application restarts.
 So if your app collects data from users, like photos and other media, and doesn’t use an external storage solution, like Amazon S3, a virtual disk is required to keep the data persistent.